What Is a Spiritual Journey? An Insider Guide to Transformation

 Whatever the crisis, the old programs running within one’s ego structure get disrupted, allowing something new to emerge.

-As we’ll see below, the initial stage of the spiritual journey is marked by an interest in self-discovery.
-Initially, the focus is often on self-improvement, self-growth, and professional development.
+As we’ll see below, the initial stage of the spiritual journey often coincides with an interest in self-discovery.
+Initially, the focus is frequently on self-improvement, self-growth, and professional development.

 While this self-discovery phase is not necessarily “spiritual,” it’s often still a sign the individual has said “Yes” to their adventure.

-As they get to know their personality, something else will likely well up within them that will command their attention to go deeper into understanding themselves.
+As they come to know their personality, something else will likely emerge within them that will command their attention to delve deeper into understanding themselves.

 Other times, an internal tension begins to rise spontaneously from within.
-Something deep within the individual begins bubbling up from the unconscious with no external, preemptive cause.
+Something deep within the individual starts bubbling up from the unconscious with no external, preemptive cause.

 Here, an inner calling triggers one’s quest.
 It’s as if something deep inside us is searching for an understanding of ourselves, personal meaning, and the nature of existence itself.